 Kira is a lifelong lover of the outdoors, having spent her childhood exploring the wooded backyard of her home in Groton, MA.
 Throughout her college career, Kira’s part-time and work-study jobs always involved working with young children, most notably with Jumpstart where she discovered the importance of play-based learning and social-emotional development, for low-income, at-risk children in particular.
 After receiving her Bachelors in Journalism and Public Relations, Kira quickly realized she was meant to work with children and spent her first two post-college years teaching PreK in a small, community school in her hometown, learning the ropes of traditional early education.
 After a short stint in the healthcare industry, the call of the wild beckoned Kira back outdoors.
 She spent three years working for the Trustees of Reservations, developing and implementing public programs and engaging communities at conservation properties in the Charles River Valley region.
 During her time in these forests, fields, and farms, Kira engaged thousands of participants, young and old, in programs and events designed to help them gain new knowledge and appreciation for the special, natural spaces in their communities.
 Kira’s time with the Trustees also reinforced her passion for getting children outdoors to learn, explore, and to become stewards of the land.
 Most recently, Kira was able to put all of her experiences together while leading the Forest School programs at Athenaeum Learning Center in Pembroke as the lead teacher of the

 4-6 year old class where 85% of each day was spent outdoors.
 She also taught weekly Wilderness Skills and Nature Studies classes to students in 1st through 8th grade.
-Kira lives in Weymouth with her husband, Craig (an Eagle Scout), and their cat George Catstanza who is very handsome and a little mean, and welcomed baby girl Merritt in June 2020!
+Kira lives in Pembroke with her husband, Craig (an Eagle Scout), their toddler Merritt, and their mix-pack of chickens.
 She enjoys $5 movie nights at the Hingham Shipyard, checking Trustees properties off her list, and identifying flora and fauna everywhere she goes.
 To Kira, Home Base is exactly what today’s children need in order to grow into healthy, happy, capable adults who will help take care of our planet for generations to come.

 Judy is a licensed PreK-2 lead teacher who believes in joyful education that is responsive to the needs of the individual child.
 Through artfully-managed,project-based,and play-centric learning, children are encouraged to develop the symbiotic processes and strengths of imagination and purpose, creativity and observation, independence and cooperation.After attending Boston College, Emerson College, and Ashford University, she graduated summa cum laude with a degree in Early Childhood Education, and is half-way through a master’s degree program at Lesley University.Judy’s love of project-based learning began during her tenure at the South Shore Charter Public School.It was there, also, that her love of writing resurfaced, leading to a portfolio of plays for young children to stage; one self-published children’s picture book (The Naughty Boy); and her first professional writing credit (Snapshots) as a contributing writer for the Core Knowledge Foundation.Judy has additionally taught ESL students (grades K-6) in Boston’sChinatown, and worked for the Special Education Department of Sherborn, as a teacher of a Down Syndrome child.
 She taught for two years at the Athenaeum Learning Center in Pembroke, Ma which caused her to fall hopelessly in love with outdoor education and forest schools.
 She has taught phonics, math, drama, story-telling traditions, humanities, journalism, poetry, STEM, and Math Circle.Hailing from Hull, Ma and Nantasket Beach, Judy has raised 2 now-adult children.
 Her son is a neuroscience researcher in San Diego, and her daughter is a creative director/marketing professional in Boston.She is delighted to be joining the staff at Base Camp!